omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- Create request model for athlete/coach requests
+  - when adding a coach or athlete, send a request to that person.
+  - have a confirmed booleanfield on model. when athlete/coach accepts, change it to true
+  - requestee and requestor fields linked to user field
+  - date field
+  - date confirmed field
+  - where known from field (text field so can give a description of where they know each other)
+  - requestor_is_coach boolean field
+  - requestor_is_athlete boolean field
+  - requestor_is_gym_owner boolean field
+- gym owners need some distinction between adding athletes/coaches and adding members.k
 - if workout is_hidden and only has instances with users who all belong to the same coach/gym then don't show workout in workout list.
   - will have to be done on the workout_list query view.
 - add more filters to schedule for all athletes and edit schedule for all athletes views.